Copacabana Fort revolt: Political consequences

 Artur Bernardes assumed office as president in November with his authority shaken and contested and tried to consolidate his position.
 In his inaugural speech he made it clear that he would not accept changing the system from the outside in and promised not to act with rancor, but soon after he destroyed his opponents in the Republican Reaction.
 His focus was to pacify Pernambuco and dominate the dissident states (Bahia, Rio de Janeiro and Rio Grande do Sul).
 Continued political tension led to the expansion of the government's repressive apparatus.
 The government of Artur Bernardes was authoritarian, with a state of emergency in force for the most part of it and great demand for the activity of the political police.
+In his first month in office, Bernardes reorganized the Federal District police, creating the 4th Auxiliary Police Bureau.